akshitgarg08/Chat-App/README.md

 Talk-A-Tive

-Talk-a-tive is a Full Stack Chatting App.
+Talk-A-tive is a Full Stack Chatting App.